Here is my video review of the LifeLine (or X-Tools) Pro Torque Wrench Set.

 Want to Know More About Torque Wrenches For Cyclists?

 I’ve got you covered (as they say).
-Read my extensive post ont’ subject.
+Read my extensive post on the best torque wrenches for bikes.